Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> city_revenues Amsterdam 4200 Toronto 8000 Tokyo 6500 dtype: int64
+>>> city_revenues Amsterdam 4200 Toronto 8000 Tokyo 6500 dtype: int64 You lot can conveniently access the values in a Serial with both the label and positional indices:

 >>>

-You lot can likewise utilise negative indices and slices, only like you would for a list:
+>>> city_revenues [ "Toronto" ] 8000 >>> city_revenues [ 1 ] 8000 You lot can likewise utilise negative indices and slices, only like you would for a list:

 >>>

->>> city_revenues [ - ane ] 6500 >>> city_revenues [ one :] Toronto 8000 Tokyo 6500 dtype: int64 >>> city_revenues [ "Toronto" :] Toronto 8000 Tokyo 6500 dtype: int64
+>>> city_revenues [ - ane ] 6500 >>> city_revenues [ one :] Toronto 8000 Tokyo 6500 dtype: int64 >>> city_revenues [ "Toronto" :] Toronto 8000 Tokyo 6500 dtype: int64 If yous desire to larn more about the possibilities of the indexing operator, then bank check out Lists and Tuples in Python.

 >>>

 >>> colors = pd .
-Series ( ... [ "red" , "majestic" , "blue" , "greenish" , "yellow" ], ... index = [ 1 , 2 , 3 , 5 , eight ] ... ) >>> colors 1 blood-red ii purple 3 blue v green 8 yellow dtype: object
+Series ( ... [ "red" , "majestic" , "blue" , "greenish" , "yellow" ], ... index = [ 1 , 2 , 3 , 5 , eight ] ... ) >>> colors 1 blood-red ii purple 3 blue v green 8 yellow dtype: object What will colors[1] return?
+For a positional index, colors[1] is "purple".
+Yet, if you go by the characterization index, and then colors[1] is referring to "red".

 The expert news is, you don't have to effigy it out!
 Instead, to avoid confusion, the Pandas Python library provides two information access methods:

-refers to the characterization index. -
+- .locrefers to the characterization index.

-refers to the positional index.
+- .ilocrefers to the positional index.

 These data access methods are much more readable: